-- Low running cost
+- Low running cost, substantial reduction in solvent

 - Full compliance with US EPA Method 3546

 US EPA 3546

 The US EPA method 3546 is a procedure for extracting water insoluble or slightly water soluble organic compounds from soils, clays, sediments, sludges, and solid wastes.